arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 * Minimum polling time: 1 ms
 * Address type: Modbus

 These properties should be set in the same manner as for the Modbus TCP Slave Opta™.
 The most crucial configuration is the IP address.
-This address must correspond to the one assigned to the server Opta™, or any other compatible device should you add more nodes.
+This address must correspond to the one assigned to the slave Opta™, or any other compatible device should you add more nodes.
 The resulting configuration should look similar to the accompanying image:

 ![Arduino PLC IDE - Opta™ Master Node](assets/opta_plcide_client_nodeConfig.svg)

-While the Modbus node for the client Opta™ is defined, the Modbus function that will retrieve the counter (`cnt`) information from the server Opta™ must be specified.
+While the Modbus node for the master Opta™ is defined, the Modbus function that will retrieve the counter (`cnt`) information from the slave Opta™ must be specified.
 By right-clicking on `Opta_TCP_1` or whichever name you choose, the 'Add' option will appear, revealing a device catalog window with a list of available Modbus functions:

 ![Arduino PLC IDE - Modbus Functions](assets/opta_plcide_modbus_functions.svg)

-For retrieving counter data from the server Opta™, select the 'Modbus FC-04 (Read Input Registers)' function.
+For retrieving counter data from the slave Opta™, select the 'Modbus FC-04 (Read Input Registers)' function.
 The 'General' tab needs to be configured with the following parameters for correct data access:

 * Start address: 25000
 * Polling time: 0 ms (Continuous Read)